digital-land/technical-documentation/docs/data-operations-manual/Tutorials/Monitoring-Data-Quality.md

 # Monitoring Data Quality

-This section covers situations where we are monitoring the quality of data and fix any issues that have arisen.
+This page explains the processes we follow to fix data quality issues that we actively monitor for.

+Each of these sections covers a different issue, each of which are defined by our [data quality requirements](https://docs.google.com/spreadsheets/d/1kMAKOAm6Wam-AJb6R0KU-vzdvRCmLVN7PbbTAUh9Sa0/edit?gid=2142834080#gid=2142834080&fvid=1368636333).

 ## Unknown entities